kevinlinxc/badapple-irl/downsampling/README.md

 to just create "diffs", where I have an image that has additions in green and removals in red.
 This would allow me to quickly memorize a few moves and remove them.
 Assuming that each move instead takes 1 second using this method, this gives 1605 minutes, 26.5 hours, or just over a day.
 This is totally feasible!

+## main.ipynb
+This is the file I used to output frames, downsampled frames, and diff frames.
+It was easier to use a notebook so I could repeat imports and reuse objects and code while running stuff separately.
+The images created are used in workflow.py.

+## Workflow.py
+Streamlit web-app that lets me go through the frames and see the diffs easily.
+Streamlit is such a good tool for making quick GUIs like this.
+The picture at the top of the Readme is for this.